Codigu/wired/README.md

 ### About the Author
-[Larry Geams Parangan](http://larrygeams.github.io) creative UI / UX designer and Front End developer based in Cebu, Philippines.
+[Larry Geams Parangan](http://larrygeams.github.io) is a creative UI / UX designer and Front End developer based in Cebu, Philippines.
 Utilizing design tools and web technologies to provide client satisfaction results.

 ### License
 [The MIT License (MIT)](https://opensource.org/licenses/MIT)